The lens is the most important factor in the image quality of a landscape astrophoto.

 All of these lenses are relatively affordable and score above 1,000 with the calculations on the chart above.
 I use the score of 1000 or higher as a criteria for an excellent lens because it’s the score of a 14mm f/2.8, which is my most used lens for astrophotography.
 The equivalent focal length and f/number lenses from the major manufacturers like Sigma, Tokina, Nikon, Sony, and Canon will also work great, just use the lens charts above as a guide in your decisions.

-While not particularly well corrected for chromatic aberration, one of the primary benefits of the Samyang/Rokinon/Bower lenses is in their well corrected coma which results in sharper images, especially at low f/numbers.
-Many other fast lenses that I’ve used in the past tend to appear to blur the edges of the frame, creating “coma” or comet-like or UFO like shapes of the stars.
-(See the Canon 28mm f/1.8 image below.)
-Astrophotography is particularly sensitive to this effect because of the pinpoint light sources of the stars and that we tend to shoot at lower f/numbers where more comatic aberration will be present.
+Aberration is another word for defect, deviation or imperfection in the lens.
+One of the primary benefits of the Samyang/Rokinon/Bower lenses is that they are well corrected for coma and astigmatism aberrations which results in photos where the stars appear properly as pinpoints, especially at low f/numbers.
+Many fast lenses can tend to blur or stretch the stars at the edges of the frame, creating “coma” comet-like shapes of the stars.
+While most of the photography generally call stretched looking stars “coma” no matter the cause, there are a number of different aberrations that can cause stretched looking stars, the most common being comatic aberration, astigmatism, and chromatic aberration or a combination of all of them.
+See the Canon 28mm f/1.8 image below for an example of sagittal astigmatism.
+Astrophotography is particularly sensitive to this effect because of the pinpoint light sources of the stars and that we tend to shoot at lower f/numbers where stronger aberrations will be present.

 When it comes to camera equipment, your lens is the most important part.
 It is the lens that makes the image, the camera only records it.
 Different lenses are suitable for different functions.
 In the realm of landscape astrophotography, the fast wide angle is king.
 There are a plethora of fast-wide choices available for any given camera.
 Luckily there a few which are very high quality and relatively inexpensive.
 Of course, you can make an image of the Milky Way with a cheapo 40mm f/2.8 (as I showed above) but great results will be much easier and much cleaner from a fast wide angle lens instead.